The Bruegel Succes Story – Symposium XXI for the Study of Underdrawing and Technology in Painting

 Additionally, the copying practices or emulation of Brueghel imagery as found in four delicately rendered landscapes on copper by artists within the so-called ‘Brueg(h)el school’ will be studied.
 Two are attributed to Jan Brueghel the Elder or Pieter Brueghel the Younger; however, one has a maker’s mark on the verso dating after 1660.
 The techniques will be discussed in relationship to the autograph versions of the scenes as well as with current art historical interpretations of the longevity of an image over time.

-An Enigmatic Panel Maker from Antwerp and His Supply to the Brueghels, by Jørgen Wadum and Ingrid Moortgat (independent researcher Antwerp).
+The second presentation was An Enigmatic Panel Maker from Antwerp and His Supply to the Brueghels, by Jørgen Wadum and Ingrid Moortgat (independent researcher Antwerp).

 Since the late 1980s, an enigmatic panel maker’s mark has been associated with a certain Guilliam Aertssen, ‘GA’.
 The ‘GA’ monogram seems to appear on panel paintings from as early as 1565 and through the first decades of the 17th century, including several significant paintings by the Brueghel family.
 This paper will describe the occurrence of the mark on panels by the Brueghels, their contemporaries and followers, and will provide new chronologies of its occurrence and design.
 High-resolution illustrations will accompany the paper (and a database under construction at the RKD: Marks on Art), which can be used as references for the identification of the more than four variations of the mark found over more than six decades.
 The connection of the ‘GA’ mark with the panel maker Guilliam Aertssen has therefore been increasingly difficult to substantiate.